nathan13331/Image-Processing-course-project/README.md

 This repository contains scripts for training ResNet models on the CIFAR-10 dataset, generating adversarial examples, and applying various image transformations to test the model robustness.

------- This project uses only CPU since my laptop does not have a GPU for demo purposes. ------
+------ This project uses only CPU since my laptop does not have a GPU for demo purposes and CUDA is not available on MacOS. ------

 ## Directory Structure
 - `src/`: Contains the scripts for training, generating adversarial examples, and applying image transformations.